 For regular users of Windows 10, it will be a constant push of feature and security updates as soon as they are ready to be delivered.
 Microsoft won’t wait for a month to deliver security and feature upgrades or updates.
 These updates will be pushed via Windows updates soon after Windows Insiders have tested them.

-For mission critical operators, they will be informed about the availability of updates and will get to choose when to install the updates.
+For mission-critical operators, they will be informed about the availability of updates and will get to choose when to install the updates.
 They can choose the time period when the work load is less or usage is least and apply the patches and updates.
-In case of mission critical operations, it will be up to the users as when to install the updates.
+In case of mission-critical operations, it will be up to the users as to when to install the updates.
 However, Microsoft recommends updating the systems at least once a month.

-This also triggers a doubt in minds of users that Windows may become a paid Software as a Service where the users will have to pay for receiving these updates.
-Though there are other products that are doing well, Windows has been the main product from Microsoft and it has given the much needed recognition to the company so there is no way Microsoft will leave the business.
-And it cannot keep on providing free updates forever as it has to pay its developers and other teams consisting of say, testing people etc.
+This also triggers a doubt in the minds of users that Windows may become a paid Software as a Service where the users will have to pay for receiving these updates.
+Though there are other products that are doing well, Windows has been the main product from Microsoft and it has given the much-needed recognition to the company so there is no way Microsoft will leave the business.
+And it cannot keep on providing free updates forever as it has to pay its developers and other teams consisting of say, testing people, etc.

 The thought of a subscription model has raised many eyebrows who threaten to move to Ubuntu or some other operating systems but since these operating systems cannot support all types of software, users will have to stay with Windows 10 for a long time, if not forever.